RyleighAMoore/AdaptiveDTQ/README.txt

 The main code for the 2D method is located at 2DTQ-UnorderedMeshWithMeshUpdates.py.
 The drift and diffustion for the code is set in the Function.py file.
 You can select from the options given or define your own.

 The current code has mesh updates where we add and remove points at the boundary.
+You can change tolerances for mesh spacing, etc in MeshUpdates.py.
+The current values work well in general.

 Untested/Needs to be implemented List: